-The results of the screening exercise are provided in full in Annex C. Within the screening exercise all of the potential pathways for effects identified in section 4 are compared with the European site's vulnerabilities and conservation objectives.
-This section summarises the results of the screening exercise where specific pathways of effect have been identified as being an issue for a particular site.
+The results of the screening exercise, including the full significant effects conclusions for each site are provided in full in Annex C. Within the screening exercise all of the potential pathways for effects identified in section 4 are examined and compared with the European site's vulnerabilities and conservation objectives.
+Section 5.2 summarises the results of the screening exercise where specific pathways of effect have been identified as being an issue for a particular site.
+The conclusions of the assessment are presented in section 6.